isomerpages/sportsg-corp/media-centre/media-release/_posts/2012-07-01-post-SEA Games 2015, The People's Games.md

 8\.
 "The 28th SEA Games will provide a good opportunity for our youth to venture beyond the classroom and participate in meaningful activities that provide real life learning experiences.
 There are many ways to participate, such as volunteering as helpers, supporting our athletes at the Games and even cheerleading.
 We look forward to our youth stepping forward to get involved in SEA Games 2015," said Mr Lawrence Wong, Minister of State for Defence and Education.

 9\.
-Anticipating the need for a large number of volunteers to support the Games, Mr Stanley Tan, Chairman of National Volunteer & Philanthropy Centre, said, "We will be welcoming our friends from Southeast Asia to Singapore in 2015.
+Anticipating the need for a large number of volunteers to support the Games, Mr Stanley Tan, Chairman of National Volunteer &amp; Philanthropy Centre, said, "We will be welcoming our friends from Southeast Asia to Singapore in 2015.
 Volunteers will be our frontline ambassadors and the face of Singapore during the Games.
 We will work with the organising committee to develop a good volunteers' programme so that volunteers will have a meaningful and positive experience."

 10\.
 "Sport is a ready-made vehicle for companies to drive brand awareness and equity.
 The inclusion of several business-centric members in the Committee highlights the importance the Committee places on corporate support for the Games - through sponsorship, marketing, branding or corporate social responsibility initiatives," said Mr Leonard Tan, Founder and Chief Executive Officer, PurpleClick Media.